Importance of Employee Value Proposition

-Your EVP is also a way to differentiate from competitors to appeal to your candidates’ values, beliefs, needs, and wants.
+Your EVP is also a way to differentiate from competitors to appeal to your candidates’ values (e.g., respect in the workplace), beliefs, needs, and wants.

 Along with establishing perception and attracting talent, creating, and following a great EVP can help you grow your business.
 Simply put, businesses cannot grow without a talented workforce to run the show.
 When you manage to attract and retain the right talent, they will help boost your business and ultimately your company’s bottom line.

 There are two sides to an Employee Value Proposition:

 Acquisition of talent is difficult

 Recruitment has faced significant challenges because unemployment remains low in developed countries.
 In 2019, 70 percent of respondents to the Global Human Capital Trends survey cited recruitment as an important issue, and 16 percent reported that it was one of the three most urgent issues their organization would face in 2019.

 In the summer of 2018, the quit rate in the US, the percent of employees who leave their jobs each month, rose to 2.4 percent, the highest it has been since 2001.

 On an annual basis, this means that more than 25 percent of the US labor force changes jobs each year.